jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-06-01-app-service-devcontainer.md

 tags: [azure, bicep, app-service, docker, devcontainer]
 ---

+I love Visual Studio Code devcontainers.
+I'm quite excited about CodeSpaces and I've applied for the beta but haven't got access yet.
+I could spin up a VM in Azure but I was curious if I could use an App Service with a custom container instead.

+What follows are instructions on how to get a remote devcontainer running in an App Service over SSH.

 ## Creating an app service compatible devcontainer image

 In order to connect to your app service devcontainer via, you'll need to configure it's sshd as documented in the [Configure a custom container for Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/configure-custom-container?pivots=container-linux#detect-https-session) guide from Microsoft.